vancluever/z2d/README.md

 `zig fetch --save git+https://github.com/vancluever/z2d#[tag or commit]`

-Zig 0.14.0 is required; those requiring Zig 0.13.0 should use v0.5.1.

-There is currently a `zig-0.15.0` branch that is currently being updated against the latest Zig 0.15.0.
+Note that `main` and release tags are currently being done against the Zig 0.14.x release.
+For Zig 0.15.x support, please use the `zig-0.15.0` branch.

 ## Documentation and examples